panda3d/panda3d-docs/distribution/index.rst

 .. only:: python

-   Starting with Panda3D 1.10.0, Panda3D provides new tools that make it easy to compile Python applications using Panda3D into a self-contained executable file, which can then be hosted on a website or store front for distribution to end-users.
+   Panda3D provides a set of tools that make it easy to compile Python applications using Panda3D into a self-contained executable file, which can then be hosted on a website or store front for distribution to end-users.

    These tools are unique among packaging tools in that they will automatically produce binaries for Windows, Linux and macOS.
 You do not need to own those